-When applying the SPaG mark schemes, the following punctuation, grammar and modality device examples are those stated in the specification subject content for level 2.
+When applying the SPaG mark schemes, the following punctuation, grammar and modality device examples are those stated in the specification subject content for Level 2.
 They are not all expected to be present in each response but to be referred to as a guide along with the standardisation scripts.

-Examples Punctuation colons, commas, inverted commas, apostrophes and quotation marks Grammar subject-verb agreement, consistent use of a range of tenses, definite and and indefinite articles Modality devices to express probability or desirability
+Examples Punctuation colons, commas, inverted commas, apostrophes and quotation marks Grammar and Modality devices subject-verb agreement, consistent use of a range of tenses, definite and indefinite articles to express probability or desirability